 - Part 2: Star Alliance-Singapore Airlines KrisFlyer and United

-- Part 3: SkyTeam Alliance- KLM/AirFrance FlyingBlue and Korean Air
+- Part 3: SkyTeam Alliance- KLM/AirFrance FlyingBlue

 - Part 4: OneWorld Alliance-British Airways